 In 2018 we are running trains to support the two major St Patrick’s Events – St Patrick’s Landing, and St Patrick’s Day itself.

 Advance ticketing is available for these events – visit our secure online ticket office now to buy your tickets!

 St Patrick’s Landing, Sunday, 11th March:

 There is a host of interactive activities taking place at Inch Abbey from 12:30pm to 5pm, including boats on the Quoile (weather permitting).

-St Patrick’s Day, Friday 17th March
+St Patrick’s Day, Saturday 17th March

 Our standard fares will apply to both these days: